Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Preperiodic points over cyclotomic quadratic fields

 \begin{rem} It was shown by Erkama in \cite{erkama:2006} that if $c \in \bbQ(i)$, then $f_c$ cannot have $\bbQ(i)$-rational points of period 4.
 His proof uses different techniques from ours, including an interesting {\it $2$}-dimensional dynamical system that models iteration of the family $f_c$. \end{rem}

-\begin{proof}[Proof of Lemma~\ref{lem:structures}] A computation in Magma shows that $\rk J_1(4)(K) = 0$ for both fields $K$, thus by Proposition~\ref{prop:gen2} there is no $c \in K$ for which $f_c$ has a $K$-rational point of period $4$.
+\begin{proof}[Proof of Lemma~\ref{lem:structures}] We find in \cite[{\tt main.txt}]{doyle:cyclotomic} that $\rk J_1(4)(K) = 0$ for both fields $K$, thus by Proposition~\ref{prop:gen2} there is no $c \in K$ for which $f_c$ has a $K$-rational point of period $4$.
 Further, Theorem~\ref{thm:5cycle_cyclotomic} says that there is no $c \in K$ for which $f_c$ has a $K$-rational point of period $5$.
 Thus, we now assume that $f_c$ has no $K$-rational points of period greater than $3$.

 It follows from the results in \cite[\textsection 4]{doyle:2018quad} that if $K$ is {\it any} quadratic field, $c \in K$, and $G(f_c,K)$ is strongly admissible with no cycles of length greater than $3$, then the cycle structure of $G(f_c,K)$ must be one of the following: